 High purine foods, which should be avoided or limited in people with gout include:

 Osteoarthritis -This degenerative disease develops when cartilage, which cushions the insides of the joints, begins to break down.
 It is the most common type of arthritis, among many types.
 Although evidence of the disease usually appears in people in their forties or fifties, experts believe that it begins during the twenties and thirties.
 Unlike the situation with rheumatoid arthritis (see description below), there is little or no inflammation and it does not affect the whole body.
 Because the breakdown or degeneration in the joint has already occurred when the diagnosis is made, the primary focus of treatment is pain relief and trying to prevent further damage.

 Rheumatoid Arthritis – This is a systemic disease, which means that it affects the whole body.
 It causes inflammation, or pain, redness, swelling, and warmth, of the synovium, a membrane which lines and lubricates the joints.
 Rheumatoid arthritis can also affect other parts of the body, such as the muscles, skin, eyes, heart and lungs.
 This condition is also an autoimmune disease, which means an individual’s immune system, or defense system, does damage to his/her own cells or tissues.
 The focus of treatment, which must be determined on an individual basis, is generally on reducing joint pain, swelling and stiffness, and maintaining as much function as possible.

 For additional information on arthritis you can contact the Arthritis Foundation, Tel.
 (404) 872-7100.
-Their website can also be visited directly from our Resource Directory.
+You can also visit their website at http://www.arthritis.org/.